oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Usage of Extension at Document Level
 <usage-of-extension-at-document-level>
-It MUST be tested that the element `$.document.x_extensions` does not exist.
+It SHALL be tested that the element `$.document.x_extensions` does not exist.

 The relevant path for this test is: